AbrahamR176/Arch-osuguide/README.md

     .ifexists module-udev-detect.so
     load-module module-udev-detect tsched=0
     .else

-to save the settings and exit nano, press CONTROL + O, enter, and then CONTROL + X.

 that should be all for your audio, make sure you restart pulseaudio for it to take effect.